 - Read Profile

-Katie is in charge of welfare and welfare campaigns on campus.
+Elena is in charge of welfare and welfare campaigns on campus.
 She is also the lovely lady who is in charge of all the free condoms DUSA gives away.
-So whether it is sexual health, money problems or you just want to chat Katie is therefore you.
+So whether it is sexual health, money problems or you just want to chat Elena is therefore you.
 This year she will be working on Sexual Health, Mental Health and encouraging Healthy Body Healthy Mind attitudes.
-Katie is also running a number of one off events such as Students vs Zombies during the year.
 Feel free to give her an email, phone or drop in.

 Office hours: Tuesday: 9am – 2pm